minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 In this post, I share what I learned about systemd.

-"systemd" is a suite of basic building blocks for a Linux system[Wiki](https://www.freedesktop.org/wiki/Software/systemd/).
+`systemd` is a suite of basic building blocks for a Linux system[Wiki](https://www.freedesktop.org/wiki/Software/systemd/).
 It starts the services / daemons, keeps track of precesses with control groups, maintains mount/unmount points, and provide dependency-based service control logic.
-"systemd" involves to the Linux system widely, but I focus on the launching services and dependency-based service control logics in this post.
+`systemd` involves to the Linux system widely, but I focus on the launching services and dependency-based service control logics in this post.

 ## ".service" Files

 <!-- Details about service.file-->

-There are two directories for systemd services: "/lib/systemd/" and "/etc/systemd/".
+There are two directories for systemd services: `/lib/systemd/` and `/etc/systemd/`.
 There is no strict rules that deciding which service should be where; it is a policy.
-The services in "/lib/systemd/" path are usually installed by default package manager (i.e. apt in Debians, yum in CentOS).
+The services in `/lib/systemd/` path are usually installed by default package manager (i.e. apt in Debians, yum in CentOS).
-On the other hand, "/etc/systemd/" path generally has manually installed, modified services and symbolic links of systemd services.
+On the other hand, `/etc/systemd/` path generally has manually installed, modified services and symbolic links of systemd services.
-If there are two service files having different contents with same title, the service in "/etc/systemd/" path has precedence.
+If there are two service files having different contents with same title, the service in `/etc/systemd/` path has precedence.

-Also there are "/system" and "/user" directories under the "/lib/systemd/" and "/etc/systemd".
+Also there are `/system` and `/user` directories under the `/lib/systemd/` and `/etc/systemd`.
-The services under the "/system" directory are system services.
+The services under the `/system` directory are system services.
 They starts when the system booted, and follow the order that systemd pre-defined.
 For example, libvirtd-related services include multi-user.target in their service files (I will explain more details about it in later section).
 It starts when the Linux enters in multi-user.target; it is usually considered as CLI based with tty.